obsqyr/obsqyr.github.io/index.md

 # Nicholas Sepp Löfgren

-Final year student in applied phyiscs and electrical engineering: Applied Physics and Theory, Modelling and Computation at Linköping University.
+Final year student in applied physics and electrical engineering with master profile Applied Physics and Theory, Modelling and Computation at Linköping University.
 Currently working on Master thesis.

 ## Finished projects